-Adult Education includes Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL), GED preparation and Applied Academics for Adult Education (AAAE).
+Adult Education includes Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL), GED preparation and Academic Skills Building (ASB).
 Instruction is provided to help adults learn academic skills necessary to become successful in their educational and/or career choice.
 Integrated Education and Training (IET) is provided through the Pathways Plus Program (P3), which provides an opportunity for some GED students to concurrently work towards completing the State of Florida High School Diploma along with a specific career and technical education postsecondary program